DSC-SPIDAL/harp/website/content/docs/harpdaal/pca.md

 * GenData: Generate training data or not(once generated, data file /PCA-P\$Pts-C\$Dim-N\$Node is in hdfs, you could reuse the training data here next time) (i.e. false)
 * Node: Number of mappers or nodes (i.e. 2)
 * Thd: Number of threads on each mapper or node (i.e. 64)
+* Where /pca-P$Pts-D$Dim-N$Node is the location holding the input files
+* Where /tmp/pca is the working directory